Chemical structure: Structural elucidation

 Additional sources of information are: When a molecule has an unpaired electron spin in a functional group of its structure, ENDOR and electron-spin resonance spectroscopes may also be performed.
 These latter techniques become all the more important when the molecules contain metal atoms, and when the crystals required by crystallography or the specific atom types that are required by NMR are unavailable to exploit in the structure determination.
 Finally, more specialized methods such as electron microscopy are also applicable in some cases.

+TeX for chemical structures

+Chemfig and tikz are package add-ons for LaTeX for chemical structures.